Understanding and Predicting the Memorability of Outdoor Natural Scenes: Introduction

 \section{Introduction}

-One hallmark of human cognition is the splendid capacity of recalling thousands of different images, some in details, after only a single view.
+One hallmark of human cognition is the splendid capacity of recalling thousands of different images, some in details, after only a single view \cite{standing1973learning, vogt2007long}.
 In fact, not all images are remembered equally in human brain.
-Some images stick in our minds, while others fade away in a short time.
+Some images stick in our minds, while others fade away in a short time \cite{standing1973learning, vogt2007long}.
+Memorability measures how easily an image is to be memorized after glancing.
 This kind of capacity is likely to be influenced by individual experiences, and is also subject to some degree of inter-subject variability, similar to some subjective image properties.
-Interestingly, when exposed to the overflow of visual images, subjects have rather consistent tendency to remember or forget the same images \cite{standing1973learning,vogt2007long}.
-This suggests that subjects encode the same type of visual information, despite great inter-subject variabilities.
+This paper focuses on studying the image memorability of outdoor natural scenes, which frequently appear in human life.
+Understanding and predicting the memorability of outdoor natural scenes may have some potential applications.
+For example, we can use more memorable cover images for geography magazines or tourism advertisements to leave a deeper impression on readers, and we may chose a more impressive background or cover photo in social media profile to facilitate social communication, etc.